Pre-computed market data for

 Tool-call context windows are limited.
 TickerDB responses are a fraction of the tokens you'd need to pass raw OHLCV data.

-Pre-computed daily
+Pre-computed data

 No infrastructure to maintain.
 No cron jobs, no indicator math.
 TickerDB handles computation and syncing.